-For this alternative, surface MEC clearance would be conducted by trained UXO technicians using metal detectors to aid in the discovery of potential UXO on the ground surface (those items lying on the ground or protruding from the ground).
+Surface MEC clearance would be conducted by trained UXO technicians using metal detectors to aid in the discovery of potential UXO on the ground surface (those items lying on the ground or protruding from the ground).
 Suspected UXO would be removed and disposed of on-site using demolition procedures and in accordance with site ARAR 40 CFR 264.601 (Miscellaneous Treatment Units).

-MD would be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.
+MD will be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.